 Land use and land cover change can alter the geological conditions and affect the occurrence of the landslides.
 This study revealed the evolution of LUC and how LUC change affected landslide susceptibility at a regional scale.
-Through the analysis of different LUC maps with a 21-year time interval obtained from remote sensing images, it documented the rapid growth of the afforestation as well as intense urbanization process in the region since 1990s: the areas of forest land and human engineering activities between 1992 and 2013 increased by 34.3% and 1.9%; whereas the areas of the grassland and arable land, and the barren land decreased by 15.7% and 20.5%.
-Combined with the other five factors (slope angle, aspect, profile curvature, lithology and distance to the reservoir), the LUC was subsequently utilized for landslide susceptibility analysis in different years based on logistic regression model and slope unit.
+Through the analysis of different LUC maps with a 21-year time interval obtained from remote sensing images, it documented the rapid growth of the afforestation as well as the intense urbanization process in the region since the 1990s: the areas of forest land and human engineering activities between 1992 and 2013 increased by 34.3 % and 1.9 %, whereas the areas of the grassland and arable land decreased by 15.7 % and those of the barren land decreased by 20.5 %.
+Combined with the other five factors (slope angle, aspect, profile curvature, lithology and distance to the reservoir), the LUC was subsequently utilized for landslide susceptibility analysis in different years based on the logistic regression model and slope unit.
 The zonation results have shown that the urban area on both sides of the river valley is always the area with the largest landslide susceptibility.
-Along with the increase of engineering construction activities, the susceptibility of many areas increases.
+Along with the increase in engineering construction activities, the susceptibility of many areas increases.
 Even some small shallow landslides were directly triggered by the transformation of the LUC type (i.e., from forest land and GAL to HEAL).

 In conclusion, the availability of high-resolution RS images and the selection of a suitable model for assessing landslide susceptibility are the keys to evaluate the impact of land use and land cover change on landslide susceptibility.
-In addition, the study concluded that human activities play an important role in the change of landslide susceptibility.
+In addition, the study concluded that human activities play an important role in the change in landslide susceptibility.
 Engineering activities on slopes could destabilize landslide hazard if risk assessment and mitigation measures do not take place in advance.
-Consequently, the method used in the study is beneficial for landslide hazard mitigations due to the combined use of GIS and RS techniques.
+Consequently, the method used in the study is beneficial for landslide hazard mitigation due to the combined use of GIS and RS techniques.
 Such results not only call for a more reasonable land use planning in the urbanization process in the future but also suggest a more systematic inclusion of LUC change in hazard assessment.

 Data availability.
-The study relied on three sets of data: (i) the data collected by the field work, (ii) remote sensing data, and (iii) the detailed landslide investigation reports provided by China Geological Survey (Wuhan Center).
-The categories (i) and (2) are included in Table 1 in this paper.
-The detailed processing workflow for these data sets can be seen in the methodology section of this paper.
+The study relied on three sets of data: (i) the data collected by the field work, (ii) remote sensing data and (iii) the detailed landslide investigation reports provided by the China Geological Survey (Wuhan Center).
+The categories (i) and (ii) are included in Table 1 in this paper.
+The detailed processing workflow for these datasets can be seen in the methodology section of this paper.

-- Author contribution.
-Chen and Yin guided the field work and data collection.
-Jin prepared the remote sensing data and processed the RS images.
-Chen and Guo discussed the research plan and prepared the paper together.
-Guo carried out the statistical analysis and prepared the figures of the paper.
-Chen supervised the project and Shrestha helped in the paper development and English writing. - 606 Competing interests.
-The authors declare that they have no conflict of interest. - 607 Special issue statement.
-This article is part of the special issue "Natural hazards impacts on technological systems and infrastructures".
-It is not associated with a conference. - Acknowledgements.
-This work was supported by the project "Studies on spatial-temporal differences of large accumulation landslide deformation and its vulnerability model for buildings in the Three Gorges reservoir" (No. 41877525) funded by the National Natural Science Foundation of China.
+Author contributions.
+LC and KY guided the field work and data collection.
+SJ prepared the remote sensing data and processed the RS images.
+LC and ZG discussed the research plan and prepared the paper together.
+ZG carried out the statistical analysis and prepared the figures of the paper.
+LC supervised the project and DPS helped in the paper development and English writing.

+L. Chen et al.: The influence of land use and land cover change on landslide susceptibility

+Competing interests.
+The authors declare that they have no conflict of interest.

+Special issue statement.
+This article is part of the special issue "Natural hazard impacts on technological systems and infrastructures".
+It is a result of the EGU General Assembly 2018, Vienna, Austria, 8-13 April 2018.